zhao07/edx-platform/docs/en_us/course_authors/source/running_course/course_data.rst

    information about the course.

     .. image:: ../Images/Instructor_Dash_Course_Info.png
-     :alt: The basic course informationn section of the Instructor Dashboard
+     :alt: The basic course information section of the Instructor Dashboard

 *************************************************
 Sources in Studio of the Basic Course Information